goreleaser/goreleaser/www/docs/customization/homebrew.md

     license: "MIT"

     # Setting this will prevent goreleaser to actually try to commit the updated
-    # formula - instead, the formula file will be stored on the dist folder only,
+    # formula - instead, the formula file will be stored on the dist directory
-    # leaving the responsibility of publishing it to the user.
+    # only, leaving the responsibility of publishing it to the user.
     # If set to auto, the release will not be uploaded to the homebrew tap
     # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1
     #